 Q1: Can zygomatic implants be done in one visit?

 The surgical placement, provisional loading, and initial recovery can all occur during a single trip of approximately 7–10 days.
 The final prosthesis requires a return visit at 3–6 months.
-Some patients manage this within an extended initial stay; most return for a second trip.

 Q2: What if my zygomatic bone is also insufficient?